Mrs Osborne (R) 2023 - 2024

 Year 6 Buddles

 All of the reception children at St John's School have a Year 6 buddy.
-The children will continue to spend time with their Year 6 buddies during the summer term.
-The year 6 buddies are always extremely kind and helpful and help the children with their learning and on the playground.
-They will join the children on trips to the woodlands, in the school grounds and will support them with some of their learning.
+The children will spend time with their year 6 buddies during the autumn term so that they can get to know them.
+The year 6 buddies are always extremely kind and helpful and will help the children at lunchtimes for the first week of the term and look after them at playtimes.
+They will help the children with their learning and will join the children on trips to the woodlands, in the school grounds.

 Behaviour in Reception